Jeff Conaway: Acting career

 While at NYU, Conaway appeared in television commercials and had the lead in a school production of The Threepenny Opera.
 He made his film debut in the 1971 romantic drama Jennifer on My Mind, which also featured future stars Robert De Niro and Barry Bostwick.

 Grease and Taxi

 The following year, Conaway appeared in the original cast of the Broadway musical Grease, as an understudy to several roles including that of the lead male character, Danny Zuko, and eventually succeeded role-originator Barry Bostwick.

-He played the role for 2 1/2 years while his friend John Travolta, with whom he shared a manager, later joined the show, playing the supporting role of Doody.
+He played Zuko for about 30 months, while his friend John Travolta, with whom he shared a manager, later joined the play first in the supporting role of Doody.
 The two reunited in the 1978 motion picture musical Grease, in which Travolta played Zuko and Conaway his buddy Kenickie.